Now that you’ve read the introductory pages, what’s left? Here’s a little (useless) information. And a quiz.

 1. (Useless) Information

-Want to know more about the Weird and Wacky Workbook for Recovery (WW) without having to think too much?
+Want to know more about the Wacky and Wonderful Workbook for Recovery (WW) without having to think too much?
 This list is made for you.

 - WW uses big vocabulary.
 The workbook is littered with big words like “antidisestablishmentarianism,” which is an ongoing theme in addiction, whatever it means.